gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 <a class="btn github" role="button" href="https://github.com/gazpachu/siteace" target="_blank">Source code</a>

-This tutorial is the result of my final assignment for the [Introduction to Meteor.js Development course](https://www.coursera.org/learn/meteor-development/) by Dr Matthew Yee-King ([University of London & Goldsmiths](http://www.gold.ac.uk/)) at Coursera.
-This course is part of a [Responsive Website Development and Design specialisation](https://www.coursera.org/specializations/website-development) that covers the basics of modern full stack web development, from UX design, to front-end coding, to custom databases.
+This tutorial is the result of my final assignment for the [Introduction to Meteor.js Development [course](https://www.coursera.org/learn/meteor-development/) by Dr. Matthew Yee-King ([University of London & Goldsmiths](http://www.gold.ac.uk/)) at Coursera.
+This course is part of a [Responsive Website Development [and Design ](https://www.coursera.org/specializations/website-development)specialization that covers the basics of modern full-stack web development, from UX design to front-end coding, to custom databases.

-In that course, I learned how to create a complete, multi-user web site using the Meteor.js framework and MongoDB.
-It's divided in four weeks and has a couple of assignments and several quizzes.
+In that course, I learned how to create a complete, multi-user website using the Meteor.js framework and MongoDB.
+It's divided into four weeks and has a couple of assignments and several quizzes.
 All and all, it was a very good introduction to the framework and I hope this tutorial will show everything I learned.

 ### Requirements